laravel/vapor-docs/1.0/projects/deployments.md

 ### Custom Asset Domains

-Should you wish to use your own domain when serving your assets, you may do so by attaching a custom asset domain to your project.

-To do so, you'll first need to [ensure a DNS zone exists](./../domains/dns.html#creating-dns-zones) for the domain and a [certificate is issued](./../domains/certificates.html#creating-certificates) for it in the `us-east-1` region.
+If you would like to use your own domain to serve your assets, you may do so by attaching a custom asset domain to your project.
+First, you should [ensure a DNS zone exists](./../domains/dns.html#creating-dns-zones) for the domain and that a [certificate is issued](./../domains/certificates.html#creating-certificates) for the domain in the `us-east-1` region.

-Finally, set the `asset-domain` option of your `vapor.yml` file to your chosen domain.
+Next, set the `asset-domain` option of your `vapor.yml` file to your chosen domain:

 ```yml
 id: 3